lentalex627/sitecore-marketplace-table/grid-composer/DEPLOYMENT.md

-# TableForge Deployment Guide
+# Grid Composer Deployment Guide

-This guide covers deploying TableForge as a custom field integration to Sitecore XM Cloud.
+This guide covers deploying Grid Composer as a custom field integration to Sitecore XM Cloud.

 ## Prerequisites